music-classification/tutorial/book/part2_basics/dataset.md

  - Use a [cleaned version and split](https://github.com/coreyker/dnn-mgr/tree/master/gtzan)
 ```

-A tremendous number of following researchers owe its creator, George Tzanetakis, for the ~~copyright breach~~ dataset release.
+A tremendous number of following researchers owe its creator, George Tzanetakis, for the dataset release.
 Here's a quote from the website, where you can simply [one-click-download the dataset](http://opihi.cs.uvic.ca/sound/genres.tar.gz).

 > ..Unfortunately the database was collected gradually and very early on in my research so I have no titles (and obviously no copyright permission etc)..